byminji/SLTtrack/README.md

 ## Introduction
-### :exclamation: Problem: the training-testing inconsistency in recent trackers
+### :exclamation: Problem: training-testing inconsistency in recent trackers
 ![FLT_Pitfall](assets/flt_pitfall.png)
 **Pitfall of frame-level training for visual tracking:** \
 Training a tracker to better localize a target in each of individual frames of (a) does not necessarily improve actual tracking in the sequence of (b).
-Due to this issue, inconsistency between the loss and the performance is often observed during training as shown in (c).
+Due to this issue, inconsistency between the validation loss and the validation performance is often observed during training as shown in (c).
 <br/>